Is it time to replace your windows?

 Solar Heat Gain Coefficient

-Solar Heat Gain Coefficient measures how well a product blocks heat from the sun.
+Solar Heat Gain Coefficient (SHGC) measures how well a product blocks heat from the sun.
 In warm climates, the lower the number, the better.
 Here you want to keep heat out by choosing windows that reflect solar radiation.
 Less heat coming into the home means lower air-conditioning costs and a reduced carbon footprint.
 In cold regions, your windows can also help you take advantage of solar radiation, which is free heat that eases the workload of your furnace or other energy-powered heat source.
 A higher solar heat gain coefficient means a window will allow more heat to pass through.

 Design Pressure Rating